Best Paralegal Schools in Kentucky

 Not all paralegal programs are equal.
 Before you sign up, check for:

-• Job placement support - Career services can help you find your first role faster.
+• Career services Career services can help you.
+Find your first role faster.

 Kentucky does not require paralegals to be licensed, but employers prefer candidates with formal training and professional certification.